Spider Veins Removal

 Spider veins can be removed with a procedure known as sclerotherapy.
 Sclerotherapy can be done in the physician’s office without anesthesia.
 Patients can return to normal activity right after the treatment.

-How long does treatment take, and will I need additional treatments?
+How long does spider vein removal take, and will I need additional treatments?

 A sclerotherapy session with Dr. Zakhary is fast, taking just 15-20 minutes in most cases.
 He can treat multiple spider veins in a single session.
 One treatment usually removes the vein, but occasionally a larger vein may need a second treatment.